 The foreground should add contrast (this can come from color, texture, or tone), and be the hook the that pulls the viewer into the photo.
 Without a strong foreground, a viewer might feel detached or separated from the landscape.
 Adding a strategically-placed foreground element will help them feel like they can hike right up into the mountains.
 (Bonus tip: try to aim for a foreground that takes up most of the bottom third of the frame.)

-Keep the following hierarchy in mind; the foreground should pull the viewer in, the midground should add additional detail and information, and the background should be the overall story you’re trying to tell.
+Keep the following hierarchy in mind; the foreground should pull the viewer in, the midground should add additional detail and information, and the background should be the visual payoff, or climax, of the story you’re trying to tell.

 Tip #3: Ohhh the Weather Outside is Weather